-SLLIE investments as of YE2016 mainly consist of bonds and deposits.
+SLLIE investments mainly consist of bonds and deposits.
 Both assets classes are valued according to their market value as reported for IFRS purposes.
 Differences compared to statutory financial statements arise due to bonds being valued at amortized cost for statutory reporting purposes.